Phantom settlement

 Phantom settlements, or paper towns, are settlements that appear on maps but do not actually exist.
 They are either accidents or copyright traps.
 Notable examples in the English-speaking world include Argleton, Lancashire in England, and Beatosu and Goblu, Ohio in the United States.

-Phantom settlements often result from copyright traps, also known as mountweazels, which is when a false entry is placed in literature to catch illegal copiers.
+Phantom settlements often result from copyright traps, also known as Mountweazels, which are false entries placed in literature to catch illegal copiers.
 Agloe, New York, was invented on a 1930s map as a copyright trap.
 In 1950, a general store was built there and named Agloe General Store, as that was the name seen on the map.
 Thus, the phantom settlement became a real one.

 There are also misnamed settlements, such as the villages of Mawdesky and Dummy 1325 in Lancashire on Google Maps.

 There is a satirical conspiracy theory that the German city of Bielefeld is a phantom settlement, despite its population of over 300,000.
 Another example is Leiria, Portugal, (pop.
 128,640), which even gave rise to a song "Leiria não existe".
+In the same spirit, around 2015 a meme started circulating in Italy about the alleged non-existence of one of its regions, Molise (which some jokingly called Molisn't, a portmanteau between the name of the region and the English isn't).